 Botnets are networks from compromised computers that are controlled externally by remote hackers.
 The remote hackers then send spam or attack other computers through these botnets.
 Botnets can also be used to act as malware and perform malicious tasks.

-This cybercrime occurs when a criminal gains access to a user’s personal information to steal funds, access confidential information, or participate in tax or health insurance fraud.
-They can also open a phone/internet account in your name, use your name to plan a criminal activity and claim government benefits in your name.
-They may do this by finding out user’s passwords through hacking, retrieving personal information from social media, or sending phishing emails.
+Identity theft occurs when a criminal gains access to a user’s personal information to steal funds, access confidential information or participate in tax or health insurance fraud.
+They can also use your name to open a phone/internet account, plan a criminal activity and claim government benefits.
+They may do this by finding out a user’s passwords through hacking, retrieving personal information from social media or sending phishing emails.

 Cyberstalking